MSc in Software and Systems Security

 The Department of Computer Science offers professional courses in 14 different subjects in the area of systems security: from design to forensics; from governance to malware; and from wireless networks to cloud platforms.
 It offers also courses in another 24 subjects, each addressing a different aspect of computer science or software engineering.
 To earn an MSc in Software and Systems Security, you must complete courses in ten different subjects, the majority of which must be in the area of systems security.

-An assignment will be distributed on the last day of the teaching week.
+An assignment should typically be distributed on the last day of the teaching week.
 This builds upon the learning of the week, allowing you to test and extend your understanding through application outside the classroom.

 To earn the MSc, you must complete also a short project and dissertation in the area of software and systems security.
 The project needs to be an original demonstration of ability and understanding, but there is no requirement to advance the state of the art in the field.
 You need only choose and apply an appropriate selection of existing ideas and techniques provided that their choice, the process of application, and any outcomes are properly explained.